WATCH: Rand trades flat overnight | IOL Business Report

 Brent crude oil

-The Brent oil price shot up yesterday, following the news of an attack on two oil tankers in the Gulf of Oman, through which roughly 20 percent of the world’s oil passes.
-At the close of local trade, benchmark Brent crude futures quoted 1.7 percent higher at $61.77pb.
-Crude prices ticked lower in late trade yesterday but performed steady overnight.
+The Brent oil price traded sharply higher yesterday, boosted by positive comments from the US president and expectations of potential supply disruptions in the Middle East.
+At the close of local trade, benchmark Brent crude futures quoted 3.1 percent higher at $62.76pb.
+Crude prices traded firmer during Asian trade this morning.

 Like the Business Report on Facebook by clicking here or follow us on Twitter @Busrep.